Aunt Vadge: back and abdominal pain, bloating, gas, after first-time sex

 Being examined

-Don’t panic though – best case scenario is your vagina is completely normal and healthy, your bleeding was from a small sex wound, and you have just got a belly ache because you ate something that didn’t agree with you.
+Try not to panic, though.
+The most likely story is that your vagina is completely normal and healthy, the bleeding was from a small sex graze, and the belly ache is from something that didn’t agree with you.

-To help ease your gut problems, try drinking some really strong peppermint tea – it opens up the sphincters in your intestines and promotes movement of air and intestines outwards, while also calming tissue down.
+To help settle your gut, try some really strong peppermint tea.
+It relaxes the sphincters in your intestines and helps trapped air and contents move along, while calming the tissue down.

 The vaginal bleeding

-Minor vaginal bleeding after first-time sex is not unusual, and could have come from either damage to tissues or from damage to the hymen, which may still have existed in some form.
+Minor bleeding after first-time sex is common, and it can come from either a small graze to the tissue or from the hymen, which may still have been partly there.

-1. Write a list of your symptoms, any painful areas, and try to narrow down what you think is the source of the problem.
+1. Write a list of your symptoms and any sore spots, and try to narrow down where you think the problem is coming from.

-6. If the problem isn’t resolving, or recurs with sexual activity, please go and get examined by a doctor as soon as possible.
-It doesn’t sound like anything serious, but it does seem unusual.
-If you are bleeding, start to feel ill (fever, headache), or pain is increasing, please see someone.
+6. If it isn’t settling, or it comes back with sex, please get examined by a doctor soon.
+It doesn’t sound serious, but it is unusual.
+If you’re bleeding a lot, start to feel unwell (fever, headache), or the pain is increasing, see someone promptly.

 Warmest regards,